word2web/fosforo/src/posts/staying-relevant-in-the-age-of-AI.md

 <!--more-->

-## Why the panic?
+## Why we should panic

 I share this concern.
-In a [previous blog post](https://www.word2web.co.uk/obligatory-post-about-ai/) I despaired that “humans like me can compete with them at the sort of intellectual tasks I used to do for a living.”
+In a [previous blog post](https://www.word2web.co.uk/obligatory-post-about-ai/) I despaired that, “any task that can be done online is likely to be one that AI will eventually be better at than humans.”
 Recently I listened to Geoffrey Hinton, Nobel Laureate and the "Godfather of AI” echo this pessimism.
 He told Stephen Bartlett on his [podcast](https://music.youtube.com/watch?v=giT0ytynSqg&feature=shared) that, "a good bet would be to be a plumber.”

 If "learn to code" was the career advice of the 2010s, "learn to plumb" might well become the career trope of this decade.

 "Learn to code" seemed like wise advice 10 years ago.
-I have a friend for whom this was good advice.
+I have a friend for whom it was.
 He took the gamble of leaving his old job, invested in retraining at a coding bootcamp and got in at the right time.
 The outcome today might be very different.
 There is all round panic about the impact of AI on entry-level coding and other jobs.
 Having recently tried out some AI enabled code editors such as [Cursor](https://cursor.com/), I can see why.

 AI is already replacing or reducing many tasks that people, including myself, used to do for a living.
 For example, in my own case: internal comms.
 I used to joke that internal comms was "writing the all-staff emails that nobody else wanted to write".
 Now Gemini, Claude, CoPilot and ChatGPT can all help make us internal comms specialists.
 The same applies for marketing and a lot of other 'comms' roles.
 They might not disappear entirely, but there will be less of them.